Diana Walsh Pasulka, Professor and Chair of the Department of Philosophy and Religion

 - Gender Roles and Religion

 - "Heaven Can Wait: Purgatory in Catholic Devotional and Popular Culture"; Oxford University Press, 2014.
+An examination of the doctrine of purgatory, from a "place on earth" to a doctrine of the Catholic Church.

 - Digital Media and the Supernatural.
 Edited by Diana Walsh Pasulka and Simone Natale.